turingschool-examples/little-esty-shop/README.md

 # Little Esty Shop

+## Archival Notice
+As of May 2023, this project has been archived/retired from Rails 5.
+Please find and use the Rails 7/Ruby 3 project [here](https://github.com/turingschool-examples/little-shop-7).

 ## Background and Description

 "Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.